-When setting up your referral fee program, it’s important to determine how much lead generators will earn.
+When setting up your referral program, it’s important to determine how much lead generators will earn as a referral fee.
 Before they get started, your influencers will want to know what’s on the table, and transparency can avoid any surprises later on.

 The referral fee can be a flat fee or a percentage of the sale.
 However, there is usually not a set amount across the board.
 For instance, someone who brings in more leads might make more than a person who brings in fewer leads.
 An influencer might agree to more money for signing a non-compete clause, etc. Know that fees will likely vary with each brand ambassador.

 No matter what price you land upon, remember to be fair to all, including the referred customer.
 For instance, if the fees for your services are too high (your fees plus the referral fee), they will avoid signing up and will use a more affordable option instead.

 What are the costs of doing business to you, the service provider?

 Before setting prices for your customers, or listing a referral fee, you should look at the cost of doing business.
 Be sure to cover your costs, while remaining fair to all involved.

 - Upkeep with services – company overhead and expenses (if you’re a service-based industry)